KylerKopacz/learning-c/README.md

 # learning-c
-All of the code that I have written while reading "The C Programming Language, 2nd Edition".
+All of the code that I have written while reading "The C Programming Language, 2nd Edition", by Brain Kernighan and Dennis Ritchie.

 Low level programming is very interesting to me.
 I wanted to learn C to get a better idea of how code is excecuted at a low level, to have more control over memory, and to write efficient programs "close to the metal".